digital-asset/daml/infra/README.md

 `da-dev-gcp-daml-language` Google project from DA IT.
 Then run `gcloud auth login` to configure the local credentials.

-You also need access to the `TODO` subscription on Azure.
+You also need access to the `9114f3e0-9963-4368-9a0a-117bcdbf0055` subscription on Azure.
 To authenticate with Azure, run:

 ```
 az login